hrocco25/seir-project-one/readme.md

 | Questions | Contains all the individual questions with individual questions, img, and answer choices |
 | Results | Shows the results of the questions and has a restart button |
 | Footer |  Footer information |

+## Time

+This is a rough estimate of my time and will keep better track next project but wanted to document what I remembered.

+* It took me a 8 hours to wire frame and design the site in html and css.
+* I spent some time doing pseudo code but I did not keep track of that time.
+* I spent time getting the first question to respond to click events and change colors.
+I didn't end up using most of the function.
+* It took me a day to figure out how to switch question so it only displays one question at a time.
+* About an hour to get it to display the score at the end
+* About a half hour to get it to restart the game at the end
+* I went back and changed the styles of things once I was able to get the javascript working.
+I unfortunately did not keep track of that time.
+* I spent about an 2 hours writing up the readme and cleaning up my html, css, and javascript

 ## Code Snippets